maikolscripts/maikol-jobvehallowlist/README.md

 **Optimization**
 > • Script averages 0.00ms when active & idle
-> • The script was coded with optimization in mind always from the start :slight_smile:
+> • The script was coded with optimization in mind always from the start :)